A How To Guide

 Source: Bhargava, Donthu, and Caro, 1994 Donthu, Cherian, and Bhargava, 1993; Gardner and Luchtenberg, 2000; Hendon, 1972; Rossiter, 1981

-You should be drawn to the one on the right more than the left.
+You looked at the one on the right first

 Starting a Creative Conversation